 The best thing about riding a bike for fitness is that it is a low-impact exercise.
 Simply put this means your joints will not have nearly as much stress put on them as activities like running would, and you should be able to go for miles.
-However, you should always meet with your doctor before embarking on a weight loss or exercise journey, especially if you have medical concerns, or previous conditions.
+However, you should always meet with your doctor before embarking on a weight loss or exercise journey, especially if you have medical concerns or previous conditions.

 3. How many miles do I have to bike to lose weight?

-Like many exercises it is less about the total miles and more about the duration and challenge of your bike ride that will be most valuable in your goal to lose weight.
+Like many exercises, it is less about the total miles and more about the duration and challenge of your bike ride that will be most valuable in your goal to lose weight.
 That doesn’t mean miles should be obsolete.
 In fact, one of the best ways to increase your fitness is to track how many miles you traveled in a set amount of time.
 If your goal is to bike for 30 minutes see how many miles you were able to cover in that time.
-Then you can track your progress and increase the amount of miles you are able to travel in the same amount of time.
+Then you can track your progress and increase the number of miles you are able to travel in the same amount of time.
 Another way to progress is by increasing the amount of time you are on the bike.
 If you are biking 30 minutes keep increasing that time by 5 minutes and soon you will be out there for an hour.
-Both of these methods will help insure that you continue to improve your fitness and weight loss efforts and ultimately begin to see a positive change.
+Both of these methods will help ensure that you continue to improve your fitness and weight loss efforts and ultimately begin to see a positive change.

 4. How can I track my miles and time spent on the bike?

-There are many wonderful biking computers and apps on your cellphone that will help you track your fitness goals.
+There are many wonderful biking computers and apps on your cell phone that will help you track your fitness goals.
 One great app that I personally use is Map My Fitness’s Map My Ride.
 Map My Ride will not only keep track of your distance, time, calories burned, and split times, it will also let you trace out new routes before you go out on your bike.
 This way you will know just how far you are going to be going before you even get out on the bike.